What is a Bank Draft?

 If somebody pays you with a bank draft, you can’t always assume you’ll get the money.
 Scams regularly use fake cashier’s checks to swindle victims.
 You may assume you’re getting paid with ‘cleared’ funds, but you should always check with your bank and verify that the check is legitimate before you spend the money.

-You can even go a step further and verify funds with the issuing back before handing over merchandise or depositing a bank draft.
+You can even go a step further and verify funds with the issuing bank before handing over merchandise or depositing a bank draft.

 To deposit or cash a bank draft, treat it as if it was any other check.
 Your bank will credit the funds to your account more quickly, and you might be able to get more (or all) of the amount in cash immediately.